 This meant that Miller’s Dale became an important interchange for anyone travelling to and from Buxton, and south to London and other important cities such as Derby.
 This generated an ever-increasing number of passengers and freight visiting this fairly remote spot.

-Photo 1 below shows the first viaduct being constructed in the 1860s.
-But the increase in traffic, as well as the resulting profits being made by MR, prompted the company to build a second viaduct to carry an additional pair of tracks in 1906 (see top photo).
+The station was initially constructed with one viaduct.
+But the increase in traffic, as well as the resulting profits being made by MR, prompted the company to build a second one to carry an additional pair of tracks in 1906.

 Above: Click the ‘Now’ button – or drag the green slider – to see where the second viaduct was constructed.
 The Monsal Trail runs along the older one.
 The 1906 viaduct is now blocked.